rsnr-code/diagnose/README.md

 This program works, however in the future it would be great to:

--Add the ability to edit and delete comments.
+- Add the ability to edit and delete comments.

--Ability to unbookmark a post.
+- Ability to unbookmark a post.

--Being able to post a profile picture and displaying it in your profile page and beside username.
+- Being able to post a profile picture and displaying it in your profile page and beside username.

--Ability to post more than one photo of case.
+- Ability to post more than one photo of case.

--Ability to share a link to a particular case.
+- Ability to share a link to a particular case.

--Personalize userpage more by including work experience and education.
+- Personalize userpage more by including work experience and education.

--Add a search capability to find users, cases, and comments.
+- Add a search capability to find users, cases, and comments.

--Provide medical students ability to make accounts (for educational purposes) and differentiate their accounts from medical experts.
+- Provide medical students ability to make accounts (for educational purposes) and differentiate their accounts from medical experts.

--Add a "similar cases" section in the posts page.
+- Add a "similar cases" section in the posts page.

--Ability to reply to specific comments and creating a thread for it.
+- Ability to reply to specific comments and creating a thread for it.

 ## Lessons Learned: